-48 Professional or ethical rules applicable to counsel
+Professional or ethical rules

-Are specific professional or ethical rules applicable to counsel in international arbitration in your country?
-Does best practice in your country reflect (or contradict) the IBA Guidelines on Party Representation in International Arbitration?
+Are specific professional or ethical rules applicable to counsel and arbitrators in international arbitration in your jurisdiction?
+Does best practice in your jurisdiction reflect (or contradict) the IBA Guidelines on Party Representation in International Arbitration?

-The Arbitration Act does not specify any specific professional or ethical rules to be followed by counsel in international arbitration.
+The ADR Act does not specify any specific professional or ethical rules to be followed by counsel in international arbitration.
 However, generally, lawyers have an ethical duty to the court, the client and the legal profession.
-Under the Legal Profession (Professional Conduct and Etiquette) Rules, 1969 (LI 623), a lawyer has a duty to behave with the utmost honesty and with frankness when dealing with clients and the courts.
+Under the Legal Profession (Professional Conduct and Etiquette) Rules 1969 (LI 623), a lawyer has a duty to behave with the utmost honesty and with frankness when dealing with clients and the courts.

-The Arbitration Act, provides in relevant part that a party may be represented by counsel or any other person chosen by the party.
+The ADR Act provides in relevant part that a party may be represented by counsel or any other person chosen by the party.
 Also, where a party intends to be represented at the arbitration proceedings, the person is required to give at least seven days' notice to the other party before the commencement of the arbitration.

-Although the Arbitration Act does not specifically state how a party's representative can be changed during the proceedings; largely the best practice is that it is not advisable for the parties' to change their representatives once the proceedings has begun.
+Although the ADR Act does not specifically state how a party's representative can be changed during the proceedings, largely best practice is that it is not advisable for the parties to change their representatives once the proceedings have begun.